Why did you use both pull-in-place and inversion relining techniques?

 As per the name, it is executed by saturating a tube with EPOXY Resin and pulling it in place, relining the section of the damaged pipe.
 The nature of the process allows for excellent control and precision in more complex pipelines that may include multiple traps, bends or junctions.

 Typically pull-in-place relining requires two access points to the damaged pipeline, enabling the tube to be inserted from one and pulled-in-place from the other.
 This may be a consideration depending on access and the total length of the pipe to be reined.

-Due to its more analogue nature, this method can take a little longer to execute, however it is very much the preferred method for intricate relining projects and often used in tandem with other methods.
+Due to its more analogue nature, this method can take a little longer to execute, however, it is very much the preferred method for intricate relining projects and is often used in tandem with other methods.

 The Inversion Method

 The Inversion Method requires a more substantial investment in specialised equipment than pull-in-place.
 However, this does not necessarily mean it is more expensive, but that it is utilised in different ways to solve different problems.

 As opposed to pulling the new pipe in place, inversion relining utilises an inversion drum to feed the resin-saturated tube into the damaged pipe whilst turning it inside out, therefore inverting it within the structure of the old pipe and restoring its integrity.
 With enough air capacity, virtually any length of pipe can be relined.